The ultimate guide for Fair newbies.

 Food and Drink

 Every great fair has great food, and everything is bigger and better in Texas.
-Be sure to come hungry and chow down on the classics like Fletcher's Corny Dogs and turkey legs or one of the many tasty deep-fried inventions.
-Just like rides, you'll need to buy coupons to be able to order food.
+Come hungry and chow down on the classics like Fletcher's Corny Dogs and turkey legs or one of the many tasty deep-fried inventions.
+Just like rides, you'll need to buy coupons to be able to purchase food.
 Come on a Thursday to save with special prices on certain fair foods.

 Enjoy the sounds of national, regional and local bands and musicians from all genres across multiple stages in the park.
 Every day at the fair you'll have the chance to catch one of many live performances, with big acts hitting the Chevrolet Main Stage nightly and smaller acts playing more intimate stages like the Bud Light Stage and Dr Pepper Stage.
-See the daily schedule for all the artists performing this year.
+See the full line up of all the artists performing this year.

 If you love cars, you'll love the Texas Auto Show.
 With boasting rights as the largest new car auto show in the Southwest, the world's leading car manufactures show off around 400 of the latest models for car enthusiasts and casual observers alike.

-Whether you're an alumnus of one of these schools or just a football fanatic, there are three college games taking place inside the historic Cotton Bowl you won't want to miss.
-The fair kicks off with the State Fair Classic, with Prairie View A&M University vs. Grambling State University.
-Next, the iconic AT&T Red River Showdown, with University of Texas vs. University of Oklahoma.
-Lastly, the State Fair Showdown, with Southern University vs. Texas Southern University.
-See here for more details.
+Whether you're an alumnus of one of these schools or just a football fanatic, there are three college games taking place inside the historic Cotton Bowl Stadium you won't want to miss.
+The fair kicks off with the State Fair Classic, with Prairie View A&M University vs. Grambling State University on Sept.
+28. Next, the iconic AT&T Red River Showdown, with University of Texas vs. University of Oklahoma, takes place on Oct.
+12. Lastly, the State Fair Showdown, with Southern University vs. Texas Southern University, takes the field on Oct.
+19. See here for more details.